na-na-hi/renget/archive/99iee.md

 16 H: The Neronian Secession happens after opposing groups of shamans argued about developing possibly dangerous spells. aa H: Nero Eterna is formed
-17 H: The Blue Anaconda tribe wins the Snake Wars aa H: After a decade and more of tribal war, the tribes unite under Blue Anaconda's chieftess Kondia, who names the new nation Anakonia, after herself and her tribe.
+17 H: The Blue Anaconda tribe wins the Snake Wars aa H: After a decade and more of tribal war, the tribes unite under Blue Anaconda's chieftess Kondia, who names the new nation Anakondia, after herself and her tribe.
 40H: Explorers from Polaria discover a new unexplored territory.
-Cita Azul is formed after being granted autonomy from Polaria
+Cita Azul is formed after being granted autonomy from Polaria months later.
 56H: Jour De Nuit renames to Diarnuit for ease of writing documents; The Divide is enacted, assigning elves, angels, fairies and similar to the eastern part, while dwarves, goblins, hobbits and other similar races were assigned to the western part.
 57H: The Sky Council in Diarnuit is formally founded and with it, designate their first Sky Regent through a vote amongst the Council.
-62 H: The Avian Uprising happens
+62 H: The Avian Uprising happens when the Shishiro faction and Takane faction clash over territory, when the latter felt cheated by the former.
+70 H: Ganachi Takane forcefully becomes the first non-Shishiro to rule Savan.
 101 H: The Avian Period ends, with a deal struck between the opposing sides to let the avian races occupy the northern island of Savan, under the recently-crowned Bolion Shishiro's rule.
 103 H: The Consejo de Azur is convened for the first time to have a cohesive government in the nation.
 135 H: Kizuna Ai is born.
 140 H: Negazion under Tyrannus Maopla launch an invasion into the rest of Aurorai 141 H: Nero Eternalis is occupied by Negazion
-143 H: Polaria and Blancopolis declare war on Negazion aaa H: The Valkyries are formed by the Polarian King, with Kizuna Ai as leader.
+143 H: Polaria and Blancopolis declare war on Negazion aaa H: The Valkyries are formed by the Polarian King, with Kizuna Ai selected as leader.
 144 H: Atlantis attacks Diarnuit, bribes Anakondia to supplant its numbers.
 145 H: Atlantis forms an alliance with Negazion, Diarnuit and Savan jointly declare war on Atlantis 150 H: Cita Azur occupied by Atlantis.